-The public can expect to see up to 10 to 12 law enforcement vessels training on Commencement Bay during the afternoons of the Sept.
-22-30 trainings.
-Boats will be doing drills, stops, pursuits and shadowing techniques.
-State Parks Boating Program requests that other boaters in the area steer clear of the vessels during these training sessions.
+During these training sessions, the public can expect to see up to 18 to 20 law enforcement vessels training on Commencement Bay.
+The first training will also include search-and-rescue simulations with a Coast Guard helicopter.
+Boats will be doing drills, stops, as well as search-and-rescue techniques.
+State Parks Boating Program requests that recreational boaters in the area steer clear of these vessels during the training sessions.

-For more information about the conference and the activities on the water, contact Hoyle Hodges, Marine Law Enforcement Coordinator, 360-701-3512 (mobile), email@example.com or visit the conference website at http://mleconference.com/.
+For more information about the training course and the activities on the water, contact Hoyle Hodges, Marine Law Enforcement Coordinator, (360) 701-3512 (mobile), Hoyle Hodges email@example.com.

 The Washington State Parks and Recreation Commission manages more than 100 state parks and properties totaling approximately 120,000 acres.
 The Commission provides a variety of recreation opportunities for citizens and provides stewardship protection for a diverse array of natural, cultural and historic resources.
 State Parks’ statewide programs include long-distance trails, boating safety and winter recreation.